 First, you’ll need some dandelion flowers.

 Where I live, they’ve just started popping up over the last two weeks.
-I like to leave most of those very first ones since they’re an important food source for many pollinators, but once other things are blooming and they’re at their peak, there are plenty enough dandelions for everyone to share!
+I like to leave most of those very first ones since they’re an important food source for many native pollinators and other tiny critters, but once other things are blooming and they’re at their peak, there are plenty enough dandelions for everyone to share!

 A good rule of thumb is to leave at least 2 or 3 dandelion flowers, for every 1 that you pick.
 Or, if you know someone is about to mow their lawn, grab up all the flowers you can before they get chewed up by the lawn mower.